Boomerang Fu Accessibility Report

 Similar Games With More Accessibility Features for Reading

-If you want to play Boomerang Fu, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:
+If you want to play Boomerang Fu, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

 Boomerang Fu has 2 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.